CaptainHPY/Todo-List/README.md

 nrm use taobao
 ```

-Install pnpm in cmd(for Windows users):
+4.Install pnpm in cmd(for Windows users):

 ```bash
 npm install -g pnpm